gap-system/gap-logo/README.md

 automorphism which plays an important role in algebriac Lie theory, finite simple groups, geometry and more.

-The letters GAP feature prominently and arranged vertically.
-Since GAP is also a very famous fashion brand, I did not want to risk any chance of them being confuse.
+The letters GAP feature prominently and are arranged vertically.
+Since GAP is also the name of a very famous fashion brand, I do not want them being confused.
 The "GAP" text in the logo of the fashion company is always horizontal, ours is vertical; they use a serif font, we use sans-serif; their font is very narrow and tall, ours has almost square shapped letters.